Mitadru47/TOP-Blog-API/README.md

   - https://blogprivate.netlify.app

 ## Usage
 `Blog API - Private` Routes are protected by Author Credentials through Passport JWT Authentication Strategy. `Blog API - Public` Routes on the other hand are open and can be used freely.
-Below is a sample API GET request: <br /><br />
+Below is a sample API request. <br /><br />
 Request:
 ```
 https://blog-api-b5qs.onrender.com/index